tardate/LittleArduinoProjects/BoldportClub/Touchy/README.md

 ### Soldering the EFM8SB10F8G-A-QSOP24 microcontroller

 The microcontroller comes in a QSOP24 package that has a 0.625mm pin pitch.
-This is eye-strainingly small, and I new would be the biggest challenge so I did it first.
+This is eye-strainingly small, and I knew would be the biggest challenge so I did it first.
 I also did it first because I planned to use hot-air gun, and I didn't want already-installed components falling off the backside of the board!

 Ideally I'd use solder paste for this but don't have any available right now, so the technique I used was this: